waynodiablo/Oystercard/rails/yelp_further_challenges/1_average_ratings.md

 = star_rating(restaurant.average_rating)
 ...
 ```
 Done.
 We've made our own helper method – but there are lots of built-in helpers that are very useful.
-Have a look at :pill: **[Helper methods](/pills/rails_helpers.md)** to learn more.
+Have a look at :pill: **[Helper methods](https://github.com/makersacademy/course/tree/master/pills/rails_helpers.md)** to learn more.

-**Exercise - having reviewed the helper pill see if you can ping pong pair through an acceptance test unit test cycle to get the reviews to display when they were created relative to now (e.g. '5 hours ago').**

-Ensuring all our tests are green it's time to commit and we could swap driver/navigator roles before we start a new feature &nbsp;:twisted_rightwards_arrows:, but use your best judgement about how much keyboard time you are getting.
-Consider that you could place each feature on it's own feature branch and then merge back to master once completed and green.
+Our tests should be all green at this point.
+Consider that you could place each feature on it's own feature branch and then merge back to master once completed and green - this would be an ideal practice to get into.

 ## Related Videos